a1eko/mix/INSTALL.md

 * MiX is tested on x86_64 architecture.

-* The core system is about 3.5 GB (4.2 GB with sources) and needs over 10 GB of the disk space to build.
+* The core system is about 3 GB (3.7 GB with sources) and needs 15 GB of the disk space to build.

 * Host system should be relatively up-to-date.
 This distribution is known to build successfully in a *stable* Debian environment, with GNU